liz-fernandez/Honours_Bioinfo_BABS/01-rstudio-intro_R.md

 ~~~

 And R will print out the answer, with a preceding "[1]".
 [1] is the index of
 the first element of the line being printed in the console.
-For more information
-on indexing vectors, see [Episode 6: Subsetting Data](https://swcarpentry.github.io/r-novice-gapminder/06-data-subsetting/index.html).

 If you type in an incomplete command, R will wait for you to
 complete it.
 If you are familiar with Unix Shell's bash, you may recognize this behavior from bash.